 Do you see what that is?
 Yes, it is a handprint.
 A very dirty handprint.
 Left by my 12 year old son who likes to see how high he can jump and how close he can get to the ceiling.
 GRRR!
 I was able to get it off, but it took A LOT more scrubbing than I usually have to do.
 So if you are going to use this paint in high traffic areas, I’d recommend the semi-gloss.

 Bottom line: Would I recommend Dutch Boy Refresh Paint?
-Yes.
-For the price I think you are getting high quality paint.
+Yes, but with reservations.
+For the price I think you are getting a pretty high quality paint.
 As a bonus it is good for the environment, and isn’t as toxic to breathe.
 I’d just get a sample to test the sheen before you buy a whole gallon or more.

 Update: Several readers have commented that the darker shades of the paint do not work as well as the lighter base paint.
 I’ve had success with a lighter shade, but can’t vouch for the darker ones.